ramontayag/ramontayag.github.io/source/2021-04-04-bitcoin-as-a-financial-asset.html.markdown

 I cover advanced methods of storing Bitcoin in [another blog post](https://medium.com/bloomx/storing-cryptocurrencies-safely-b37826ac736e).

 # Conclusion
 While no one will ever understand Bitcoin in its entirety, being able to understand it enough requires hundreds, perhaps even thousands of hours devouring content.
+Understanding it, however, affords one the conviction to hold what is arguably the hardest money we have ever seen -- something that is only ignored at the peril of one's wealth.

 > Owning bitcoins is one of the few asymmetric bets that people across the entire world can participate in.
 Much like a call option, an investor’s downside is limited to 1x, while their potential upside is still 100x or more.
 >